biotecnologiamicrobianaunalmed/terminal-basics/README.md

 dd/mm/aaaa    hh:mm   <DIR>   Documents
 dd/mm/aaaa    hh:mm   <DIR>   Downloads
 ```
-The order of the list depends on each team and its content.
+The order of the list depends on each computer and its content.

 If you want to change folder, for example to the desktop, you can use the **cd** command and copy the respective name.